When most people think of calling it quits on a career, they immediately think of a move to Florida.

 To that end, we have tried to identify the places in Illinois that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Palos Hills don’t mind us spreading the word.

-How We Determined The Best Places To Retire In the Prairie State
+How We Determined The Best Places To Retire In the Prairie State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 201 places from across the state.